Steve Jobs told you it was coming.

 Just as the

-OS X is coming to Macworld Expo and the Mac platform in general — whether you’re ready or not.
+Blue Mouse is coming to Macworld, OS X is coming to Macworld Expo and the Mac platform in general — whether you’re ready or not.
 The OS X show is now underway.